PascalCorpsman/biosim4_FPC_translation/Challanges/how_to_reproduce_video_results.md

 Results here are not that simple, as you can see in the different runs, if there is no need to fight the individuals tend to loose the ability to kill.
 To get the results similar to the ones in the video i needed to change the challange from 40 to 4, this increases the preasure on the individuals and then they startet to make use of the kill feature.
 Both versions i uploaded are showing that a stable run without killing is possible.
 But if the murder genes spread through out all the population the violent does not stop anymore.

 ## Timestamp 52:15 - 55:38 "Challange_10_Radioactive_walls.ini"
+* run with "Challange_10_Radioactive_walls.ini"

+Reaching a 100% survivor rate is impossible, due to the fact that the indivs that are born at the left more or less die instantly without any chance.
+The best strategy you could evolve is to run to the right the first half of the life and then go to the left.
+And thats exaktly what they learned.
 ### Steps to reproduce: